pbaldisa/TNUIP/README.md

 First assignment for Taller dels Nous Usos de la Informàtica, an introduction to Data Science course for Computer Science at University of Barcelona.

 In this notebook we plot different kinds of graphs and data visualisations and try to extract conclusions and valuable information from the data.
+The main goal is to become comfortable with `pandas`, `numpy` and `matplotlib`.